-- 1. This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
-Locate propane/ LP supply tank(s) outdoors.

-- 3. If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 4.
-This fireplace shall not be installed in a bedroom or bathroom. - Never install the fireplace in a recreational vehicle. - ma recreational venicle. where curtains, furniture, clothing, or - where curtains, furniture, crouning, or other flammable objects are less than 42 inches from the front, top, or sides of the fireplace. - as a fireplace insert. - in high traffic areas. - in windy or drafty areas. - 6.
+- This appliance is only for use with the type of gas indicated on the rating plate.
+This appliance is not convertible for use with other gases. - 2.
+If you smell gas - shut off gas supply - do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building. - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 3.
+This fireplace shall not be installed in a bedroom or bathroom. - 4.
 Do not use this fireplace as a woodburning fireplace.
-Use only the logs provided with the fireplace. - Do not add extra logs or ornaments such as pine cones, vermiculite, or rock wool.
+Use only the logs provided with the fireplace.

+- 5. Do not add extra logs or ornaments such as pine cones, vermiculite, or rock wool.
 Using these added items can cause sooting.
 Do not add lava rock around base.
-Rock and debris could fall into the control area of fireplace. - 8.
-You must operate this fireplace with the fireplace screen in place.
-Make sure fireplace screen is in place before running fireplace. - 9.
+Rock and debris could fall into the control area of fireplace. - 6.
 This fireplace is designed to be smokeless.
 If logs ever appear to smoke, turn off fireplace and call a qualified service person.
-Note: During initial operation, slight smoking could occur due to log curing and fireplace burning manufacturing residues. - 10.
-To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, page 19. - 11.
-Do not allow fans to blow directly into the fireplace.
-Avoid any drafts that alter burner flame patterns.
-Ceiling fans can create drafts that alter burner flame patterns.
-Altered burner patterns can cause sooting. - 12.
+Note: During initial operation, slight smoking could occur due to log curing and fireplace burning manufacturing residues. - 7.
+To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, page 17. - 8.
 Before using furniture polish, wax, carpet cleaner, or similar products, turn heater off.
-If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture.

-- 13. This fireplace needs fresh air ventilation to run properly.
-This fireplace has an oxygen depletion sensor (ODS) pilot light safety system.
+If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 9.
+This fireplace needs fresh air ventilation to run properly.
+This fireplace has an Oxygen Depletion Sensing (ODS) safety shutoff system.
 The ODS shuts down the fireplace if not enough fresh air is available.
 See Air for Combustion and Ventilation, pages 4 through 6.
-If fireplace keeps shutting off, see Troubleshooting, pages 20 through 22. - 14.
-Do not run fireplace - where flammable liquids or vapors are used or stored. - under dusty conditions. - 15.
-Do not use this fireplace to cook food or burn paper or other objects. - 16.
-Never place any objects in the fireplace or on logs. - 17.
-Fireplace front and screen becomes very hot when running fireplace.
-Keep children and adults away from hot surfaces to avoid burns or clothing ignition.
-Fireplace will remain hot for a time after shutdown.
-Allow surfaces to cool before touching. - 18.
-Carefully supervise young children when they are in same room with fireplace. - 19.
+If fireplace keeps shutting off, see Troubleshooting, pages 18 through 20. - 10.
+Do not run fireplace - where flammable liquids or vapors are used or stored. - under dusty conditions. - 11.
+Do not use this fireplace to cook food or burn paper or other objects. - 12.
 Do not use fireplace if any part has been under water.
-Immediately call a qualified service technician to inspect the room fireplace and to replace any part of the control system and any gas control which has been under water. - 20.
+Immediately call a qualified service technician to inspect the room fireplace and to replace any part of the control system and any gas control which has been under water. - 13.
 Turn off and unplug fireplace and let cool before servicing.
-Only a qualified service person should service and repair fireplace. - 21.
-Operating fireplace above elevations of 4,500 feet could cause pilot outage. - 22.
-Do not use a blower insert, heat exchanger insert, or other accessory not approved for use with this fireplace. - 23.
+Only a qualified service person should service and repair fireplace. - 14.
+Operating fireplace above elevations of 4,500 feet could cause pilot outage. - 15.
 Do not operate fireplace if any log is broken.
-Do not operate fireplace if a log is chipped (dime-sized or larger). - 24.
-To prevent performance problems, do not use propane/LP fuel tank of less than 100 lbs. capacity.
+Do not operate fireplace if a log is chipped (dime-sized or larger).